benjaehyun/symphony/README.md

 ## Note
 - On November 2024, Spotify discontinued support for the audio features and analysis, making new users unable to sign up for the application when being run.
-Fortunately, during the development and testing phase of this application, I was able to create test users which are able to be used for testing purposes.
+Fortunately, during the development and testing phase of this application, I was able to create test users which are able to be used for demo purposes.
+I am currently exploring alternative options.
 [Read more about it here.](https://developer.spotify.com/blog/2024-11-27-changes-to-the-web-api)

 - For a preview of the project, I have app media and demos on my portfolio as well as additional information about the project on my